 Stay safe, and we look forward to meeting you back on the pitch.

-Tracey Bartholomew is offering the Elite Academic & Athletic College Winter ID Camp.
-Aspiring collegiate athletes will have the opportunity to showcase their abilities at Columbia University in the City of New York.
+The Tracey Bartholomew Elite Academic & Athletic College ID Camp provides aspiring collegiate athletes will the opportunity to showcase their abilities at Columbia University in the City of New York.
 If you have the talent on the field and in the classroom, the Elite Academic & Athletic College ID camp is the camp you want to take advantage of.